JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 sco(s; process=without_caption_label)
 ```

-This line can be read as "for each element in the column `:name`, let's call the element `n`, check whether `n` equals Alice".
+To recap, this function call can be read as "for each element in the column `:name`, let's call the element `n`, check whether `n` equals Alice".
 For some people, this is still to verbose.
 Luckily, Julia has added a _partial function application_ of `==`.
-The details of these words are not important, only that you can use it via
+The details of these words are not important, only that you can use it just like any other function:

 ```jl
 sco("""